Ask a COVID-19 Question

 The UAE government is testing many airline passengers on arrival and some passengers may need to self-quarantine at home or sent to a quarantine facility, at their own expense.
 Regulations may change frequently.
 Please check with your airlines and local media reports for the latest information.

 There are media reports that the UAE has opened 14+ drive-thru COVID-19 testing centers in the UAE.
 Visit the UAE Ministry of Health and Prevention for additional information.

 On April 7, Dubai opened its first drive-through coronavirus testing center at Al Nasr Club.
 Tests are free of charge.
 To book a COVID-19 test in Dubai, call the Dubai Health Authority at 800 342 or visit Dubai’s Department of Health website for more information.

 Abu Dhabi has also opened a COVID-19 testing center at Zayed Sports City.
 To make an appointment, call the SEHA hotline at 800 1717 or use the SEHA application.

+Most public transportation options are currently running in the UAE.
+Visit official sources for the latest information on public transport ii the UAE.
 The UAE is allowing additional airlines besides Emirates Airline and and Etihad Airways to fly in/out of the country.
 Please check with your airline or local media for the latest information.

 Etihad Airways announced non-stop flights to/from Abu Dhabi and select designations in the US, including Chicago, New York, Los Angeles, and Washington, D.C.
 Additional destinations may be added in the future.
 Please visit the Etihad website for more information and to book tickets.